brothermechanic/cg/README.md

 This page has user manual for gentoo beginners https://blendersworks.wordpress.com/

-How add overlay to your gentoo-based
+How add overlay to your gentoo-based:

 1) update external overlays list
 # eselect repository list